Devraj1004/README/README.md

 💻 I'm a passionate developer currently working on:
 - 🌱 Learning B.Tech (CSM)
-- 🧠 Exploring Machine Learning and Generative
+- 🧠 Exploring Machine Learning and Generative AI

 📫 How to reach me: ww.linkedin.com/in/devraj-korgaonkar |  devraj09102004@gmail.com